rendleyhq/docs.rendleysdk.com/getting-started/subtitles.md

 # Subtitles / Captions

-The Subtitles Clip is responsible for drawing and syncing subtitles or captions with your video content.
+The Subtitles Clip is responsible for displaying and syncing subtitles or captions with your video content.

 ## Adding Subtitles Manually

-When adding subtitles manually, you need to define a `Subtitles` object, which contains a list of text blocks.
-Each text block specifies the text content, the start time, and the duration, all in seconds.
+To add subtitles manually, you need to define a `Subtitles` object that contains a list of text blocks.
+Each text block specifies the text content, the start time, and the duration, all measured in seconds.

 ```typescript
 import { Engine, Subtitles, SubtitlesClip } from "@rendley/sdk";